Tuesday, 28 April 2015

 DOI MURGI & PUDINA PARATHA

 Its weekend, time to set loose and indulge ourselves quite generously.
-Whether we dine outside or at home, the food has to be a little colourful, a little more different from the rest of the days..... and why not?
-We get lot more time to experiment in the kitchen.
-The countdown begins from Friday evening.
-My hidden wings spread in some kind of a joy.....
+Whether we dine outside or at home, the food has to be a bit colourful, a bit different from the rest of the days..... why not?
+We get more time to experiment in the kitchen.
+The countdown begins from the Friday evening.
+My hidden wings spread with joy.....
 Though I am an early riser, it feels good to think I have no compulsion to wake up early next morning.
 This weird lady gets up at the wake of dawn, she loves watching the calm view outside, its dawn, its still dark.... and the koyal coos.
 She gets lost somewhere and sings....
 Koyal boli duniya doli...samjho dil ki boli...

 INGREDIENTS : [for the doi murgi]